NativeScript/docs-v8/plugins/local-notifications.md

 ### schedule

 On iOS you need to ask permission to schedule a notification.
-You can have the `schedule` function do that for you automatically (the notification will be scheduled in case the user granted permission), or you can manually invoke `requestPermission` if that's your thing.
+You can have the `schedule` funtion do that for you automatically (the notification will be scheduled in case the user granted permission), or you can manually invoke `requestPermission` if that's your thing.

 You can pass several options to this function, everything is optional: